 Shellback: The shellback name is simple enough: A sailor on official duty “crosses the line” of the equator.
 They’re then called a Daughter or Son of Neptune.
 A Golden Shellback is more impressive; it means they’ve crossed the International Date Line.
 Sailors that cross at the Prime Meridian join the Order of the Emerald Shellback, and those crossing the equator in Lake Victoria receive the moniker of Ebony Shellback.
 Finally, submariners crossing the equator at a “classified” degree of longitude, earn a top-secret shellback.

 Spinning a Yarn: We all know good storytellers who can spin a yarn, and more recently this term has taken on the meaning of an exaggerated story.
-Since officers and mates felt that sailors who took the time to tell stories often shirked their work, they strongly discouraged it.
-However, many sailors still had the unenviable task of unraveling the strands of old line.
+Since officers and mates felt sailors who took the time to tell stories often shirked their work, they strongly discouraged this behavior.
+Still, many sailors still had the unenviable task of unraveling the strands of old line.
 By nature, this mindless task required time and people, so tales were spun and this time began known as “spinning yarns.”
 After that, those telling sea stories were affectionately known as spinning a yarn, which has over the years become a cherished naval tradition.

 Source: Origin of Navy Terminology

-Text on cover: There aren't many "old salts" in today's Navy who haven't been required sometime in their career to heave around on a length of hawser in order to tie up a ship.
+There aren't many "old salts" in today's Navy who haven't been required sometime in their career to heave around on a length of hawser in order to tie up a ship.
 Hawser used in this backbreaking task is called mooring line and gets its name from a combination of two terms used in the early days of sail.
 The Middle Dutch word "maren" meant "to tie," and the Middle English words "moren rap" meant "ship's rope."
 Through the years the terms merged and were Americanized, hence any line used to tie a ship to the pier is called "mooring line."

 The Navy has boatloads of interesting terms and histories.
 The Yard is a colorful place too, with its own unique history and heritage (and language).
 A special thank you to the USNA Museum, who has the gouge on all things USNA and gave us thousands of terms to contemplate!
 There are many many more terms we can explore in future posts.
 In the meantime, come get the gouge for yourself and enjoy your own Naval Academy experience!